zbwright/StreamHub-Android-SDK/README.md

 1. Right click on your project and select 'Open Module Settings'

-2.	select **'+'** on the top left corner of window.
+2. Select the **'+'** button on the top left corner of window

 3. Select "Import Existing Project"

-4. Browse and select StreamHub-Android-SDK.It may asks for conversion of SDK to gradle version. then select next and finish.
+4. Browse and select StreamHub-Android-SDK
+ * Android Studio may request to convert the SDK to gradle version; if this occurs, select next and finish

-5. Add following dependency to build.gradle under dependencies as follows
+5. Add the following dependency to build.gradle under dependencies as follows:

 ```
 dependencies {